jsimerly/SIHSportsbook/README.md

 ## What It Does

-SIHSportsbook transforms fantasy football projections into a true betting experience for fantasy league members.
+SIHSportsbook turns fantasy football projections into a betting lines and O/Us for your fantasy league matchups.
 The system:

 - Takes Sleeper app projections and win rate predictions
 - Converts fantasy metrics into realistic betting odds